Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/04_execution.md

 These files are created by Nextflow to manage the execution of your pipeline.
 While these file are not required now, you may need to interrogate them to troubleshoot issues later.

+Note that our `output.txt` file created by the `SAYHELLO` process is also in the same task directory.

 !!!question "Exercise"

     View the `.command.sh` file